• Skip to primary navigation

 The last 2 paragraphs have gone over the most important fundamental rule of bodybuilding: the law of progression and intensity.

-Earlier in this post, I left a link that will take you to my article titled Bodybuilding Guidelines that gets into more depth about this rule.
+Earlier in this post, I left a link that will take you to my article titled Bodybuilding Guidelines which gets into more depth about this rule.

 If you haven’t read this, please find the time to do so; it will answer most of your questions about the habits you need to practice in and out of the gym to receive the best results.